 You can also use the GST/HST calculator.

 Note that the tax rate is based on where the client is located.
-If you’re in Ontario and your client is in Nova Scotia, a 15% tax rate applies.
+If you’re in Ontario and your client is in Nova Scotia, the tax rate for Nova Scotia applies.

 Which form do I use when filing taxes?